Caramon Majere

 Caramon Majere (326 AC - 38 SC) is a fictional character from the Dragonlance books.
 He is depicted as a fighter and is one of the main characters in Margaret Weis and Tracy Hickman's first Dragonlance trilogy, the Dragonlance Chronicles.
 Caramon and his brother Raistlin Majere's relationship was explored in the NY Times Best Seller Twins Trilogy.

 Publication history

-Dragon magazine introduced some of the Heroes of the Lance in a series of short stories, as a preview to the Dragonlance story; "The Test of the Twins" in Dragon #83 (March 1984) was the first of these, and is a story about the twins Raistlin and Caramon.
+Dragon magazine published a series of stories introducing members of the Heroes of the Lance, to preview Dragonlance; the first of these was "The Test of the Twins" in Dragon #83 (March 1984), a story featuring twin brothers Raistlin and Caramon.

 Character profile

 Caramon Majere was created by Margaret Weis and Tracy Hickman as one of several characters to be involved in an epic Advanced Dungeons & Dragons campaign which they had written and designed.

 Raistlin Majere harbors a secret hate for his twin's physical power and easygoing manner, and for the attention and comradeship it seems to earn him, as Raistlin's own appearance and secretive nature causes others to be mistrustful and apprehensive.
 Caramon, conversely, holds Raistlin in high regard and tries to protect him.